akibmaredia/pastry-protocol/Report.md

 * Unzip the zipped folder project3Bonus.zip
 * ```cd project3Bonus/src```
-* Run the command ```dotnet fsi --langversion:preview Main.fsx <numberOfNodes> <numberOfRequests> <numberOfFailed>```
+* Run the command ```dotnet fsi --langversion:preview Bonus.fsx <numberOfNodes> <numberOfRequests> <numberOfFailureNodes>```
-* <numberOfNode>, <numberOfRequests> and <numberOfFailed> should be integers else the program will exit with invalid input error.

 # Implementation

-* This part of the project was implemented such that when the nodes join the network, either `numberOfFailed` number of nodes will fail or by default 1% of the total nodes will fail
-* These failure nodes are selected at random and when selected they send a message to all their neighbors in the table that they are failing.
-* The neigboring nodes inform their neighbors that particular node has failed and so on.
-Eventually the entire network knows about the failed nodes
+* When all the nodes finish joining the network, we randomly pick `numberOfFailureNodes` (10% by default if not specified by the user) number of nodes and kill them.
+These nodes being killed by the Supervisor will in turn notify the nodes belonging to their table with a message that they're failing.
+The neighbor nodes in response to such message will update their table values.
+Eventually the entire network knows about the failed nodes.
-* For eg: if we have 1000 nodes and by default 1% of the nodes are failing, we will only have 990 nodes actually functioning
+* For eg: if we have 1000 nodes and by default 10% of the nodes are failing, we will only have 900 nodes actually functioning.
 * Hence our network size will drop and we will be routing the messages through the reduced network size.

 ## Observations